SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 ### Scene 2.
 P.L. and her uncle (Duke of Cromarty) sit by a table talking.

-### Stage Properties: Henry and Duchess standing on one side of the stage, P.L. and her uncle sitting around a table on the other side.

 Actors: H.A., P.L., Duke (P.L.’s uncle), Duch, N.

+---
+Stage Properties:
+1. A table

+---

+<font color="grey">*(Henry and Duchess standing on one side of the stage, P.L. and her uncle sitting around a table on the other side)*</font>

 P.L.: Uncle?